gu-fan/riv.vim/README.rst

-      The table will be rendered as:
+      Previous table will be rendered as:

       +-------+-------------------------------------------------------------+
       |       | Grid Table (No column or row span supported yet)            |